diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 ```
 @misc{sun2025,
-  author = {Sun, Yifei and Jia, Junhao and Zheng, Hao and Chen, Zhanghao and He, Yuzhi and Wang, Jinhong and Li, Jincheng},
+  author = {Sun, Yifei and Jia, Junhao and Zheng, Hao and Chen, Zhanghao and He, Yuzhi and Wang, Jinhong and Li, Jincheng and Gui, Chengzhi},
   title = {Paper List for Medical Anomaly Detection},
   year = {2025},
   publisher = {GitHub},